 Operations

 One tape chart for 28 rooms.
-Drag to create bookings.
-Channel icons per stay.
-Sticky chrome at front-desk pace, even on a twelve-year-old PC.
+Drag to create a booking, see each stay's channel at a glance, and work at front-desk pace even on an old computer.

-Most independent hotels in Syria and Saudi Arabia run on a combination of spreadsheets, paper ledgers, and WhatsApp messages.
-It works — until it doesn't.
+Many hotels in Syria run on a combination of spreadsheets, paper ledgers, and WhatsApp messages, while hotels in Saudi Arabia rely on booking systems of varying quality.
+It works, until it doesn't.
 Until a Booking.com sync fails silently.
 Until a tax audit asks for a year of ZATCA-compliant invoices.
 Until your front-desk staff calls in sick and nobody knows who's checking in at 2 PM.

 Nozuly replaces the patchwork with one system.
 Designed to feel familiar from day one if you're coming from spreadsheets.
 Designed to feel like an upgrade if you're coming from Mews or Cloudbeds.

 One tape chart for 28 rooms.
-Drag to create bookings.
-Channel icons per stay.
-Sticky chrome at front-desk pace, even on a twelve-year-old PC.
+Drag to create a booking, see each stay's channel at a glance, and work at front-desk pace even on an old computer.

 Real KPIs.
 Occupancy 84% today, ▲6 points vs last Tuesday.
 Inverse-metric coloring done right: cancellation rate going down is success-green, not just "less red."
 A "needs attention" queue that prioritises by urgency.

-Every invoice generated in Nozuly is a Phase 2 simplified e-invoice.
-Bilingual headers, real TLV-encoded QR codes, sequential numbering, cryptographic stamping.
+Every invoice is fully compliant, the Syrian hospitality tax by default and ZATCA Phase 2 simplified e-invoices for Saudi Arabia: bilingual headers, real TLV-encoded QR codes, sequential numbering, cryptographic stamping.
 Auditor-ready out of the box.

 Folios show source attribution for every charge (Front desk vs POS · Restaurant vs Channel · Auto vs Manual).
 The reconciliation view shows the four-step money flow: Guest pays → Channel deducts → Hotel receives → Taxes remitted → Effective revenue.